The Story of Pina

 Songwriters have often travelled far and wide in search of inspiration.
 But the crazy journey undertaken by Austrian singer, songsmith and musician Pina Kollars is unusual by anyone's standards.
 Raised in Vienna, she studied classical guitar at the city's Conservatorium and could easily have chosen a career as a full-time classical instrumentalist or music teacher.

-But, seven years ago, Pina opted for a dramatic change of scenery.
-Armed with just her guitar and a few songs - and accompanied by her then husband Helmut and their baby daughter Luise Magdalena - Pina moved from the Austrian capital to West Cork.
+But Pina opted for a dramatic change of scenery.
+Armed with just her guitar and a few songs - and accompanied by her then-husband and their baby daughter - Pina moved from the Austrian capital to pastoral West Cork, in Ireland.

 'It took a long time to get used to the rural mentality,' she says.
 'When I first arrived in Ireland, there were so many sheep that I thought the locals must spend their lives knitting.
 But it's not quite like that.
 People come to County Cork with their dreams.
 There are painters and sculptors living there - and eventually I found a way to fit in.'